-Tracy Mutinhiri is a Zimbabwean politician who was formerly a member of the Zimbabwe African National Union Patriotic Front.
-After some allegations of going against party policies and directives, Mutinhiri was expelled from the party.
-Mutinhiri eventually joined the Movement for Democratic Change which is a rival party to ZANU PF.
-She was previously married to Zimbabwe's liberation war hero, Ambrose Mutinhiri who is also a ZANU PF aligned politician.
+Tracy Mutinhiri is a Zimbabwean politician and senior member of the Movement for Democratic Change (MDC).
+She is a former member of the Zimbabwe African National Union-Patriotic Front (Zanu PF) party from which she was expelled in August 2011 following allegations of going against party policies and directives.
+Mutinhiri eventually joined the Movement for Democratic Change which is a rival party to Zanu PF.
+She is the former wife of Zanu PF politician, Ambrose Mutinhiri.

-She was previously a member of ZANU PF and a former deputy minister before her expulsion from the party.
+She was a member of Zanu PF and a former deputy minister before her expulsion from the party in August 2011.
 The charges raised by the ZANU PF disciplinary body against Mutinhiri alleged that she had engaged in actions which were not in line with ZANU PF's constitution and its standing regulations under Article 3, Section 18 (1) of the party’s constitution.
 After her expulsion, Mutinhiri inevitably lost both her portfolios as deputy minister of Labour and Social Welfare and legislator for Marondera East.

 Posts Held in ZANU PF